As you’re probably already aware, It’s hard to find ways to get coaching clients never mind becoming a fully booked coach.

 There are three benefits to using both sites that make it somewhat of a no-brainer.

-Firstly, I have had two clients come directly from people reading in-depth answers that I gave worth about $3k.
+1. I have had two life coaching clients come directly from people reading in-depth answers that I gave worth about $3k.

-Another value add for both sites, is that they can give you great ideas for writing content!
+3. They can give you great ideas for writing and creating content!

 The questions that generate a lot of comments/replies are the ones that fucking engage people!